 Then there is persistent depressive disorder, which is depressed mood that lasts for at least two years.

 There are certain forms of depression which may develop under unique circumstances.
 For example, postpartum depression is a type which many women experience after giving birth.
-Some people feel an onset of depression during the month of winter, when there is less natural sunlight – we call this seasonal affective disorder.
+Some people feel an onset of Had Depression during the month of winter, when there is less natural sunlight – we call this seasonal affective disorder.
 It generally lifts in spring and summer times.

-DEPRESSION IN PAKISTAN
+Had Depression IN PAKISTAN

 The prevalence data of depression in Pakistan is not very clear cut.
 There are differences depending upon areas.
 There is a higher prevalence in women than in men.
 According to one report, the prevalence rate is of 44.4% amongst Pakistani adults, with 25.5% in males and 57.5% in females.
 Only a handful of studies are available, in those too questions are being raised with regards to the methodologies that have been employed.

-Taking in face value, it can be said that every 3rd person in this country is going through depression.
+Taking in face value, it can be said that every 3rd person in this country is going through Had Depression.
 It has been seen that low levels of education, large number or children and severely growing financial burdens are closely associated with depression.
 And so, considering this in mind, the prevalence – however astonishing – makes sense.

 There is a severe need of psychiatrists and psychologists to cater to the rising need of mental health practitioners.
 Where the last census of Pakistan was conducted in 1998, we don’t have fair estimates into how many people, in numbers, are going through depression and how many mental health practitioners are needed to aid them.

-When it comes to solutions, depression can be managed and the earlier the treatment starts the better the prognosis.
+When it comes to solutions, Had Depression can be managed and the earlier the treatment starts the better the prognosis.
 The treatment includes talk therapy or psychotherapy and medications.
 There are many types of psychotherapy which can help with depression, particularly cognitive behaviour therapy (CBT) and inter-personal therapy (IPT).
 For moderate to mild cases, psychotherapy works best.
 In cases which are more severe, a combination of anti-depression medication and psychotherapy is the effective solution.
 For cases where depression becomes resistant to both medication and psychotherapy, the help of Electroconvulsive therapy (ECT) is employed.

-Depression is a prevalent disease and one which needs to be taken care of with the same level of urgency as a physical disease would be treated.
+Had Depression is a prevalent disease and one which needs to be taken care of with the same level of urgency as a physical disease would be treated.
 It is time that we stop telling people to just “cheer up” and understand that what they are going through, they have no control over it.